 # Step 5: sort list of tuples by the first element, size.

 for pair in pairs:

+Results.
 In the resulting list, the files are sorted from smallest to largest.
-All the script files in my directory were small, between 184 bytes to 611 bytes.
 The list can be reversed with the reverse() method.

 Summary.
-Sorting can be simple, as shown on many websites, or complex.
-Often elements must be sorted in an associative way.
-A list of tuples is ideal for this.
-A lambda expression can select the item to sort upon.
+Sorting can be simple, but often elements must be sorted in an associative way.
+A list of tuples is ideal for this—a lambda expression can select the item to sort upon.